adobe/aem-core-forms-components/ui.apps/src/main/content/jcr_root/apps/core/fd/components/form/fileinput/v1/fileinput/README.md

 ## BEM Description
 ```
-BLOCK cmp-adaptiveform-textinput
+BLOCK cmp-adaptiveform-fileinput
     ELEMENT cmp-adaptiveform-fileinput__label
     ELEMENT cmp-adaptiveform-fileinput__widget
     ELEMENT cmp-adaptiveform-fileinput__questionmark
     ELEMENT cmp-adaptiveform-fileinput__shortdescription
     ELEMENT cmp-adaptiveform-fileinput__longdescription
     ELEMENT cmp-adaptiveform-fileinput__errormessage
+    ELEMENT cmp-adaptiveform-fileinput__minmessage
+    ELEMENT cmp-adaptiveform-fileinput__maxmessage
+    ELEMENT cmp-adaptiveform-fileinput__maxfilesizemessage
+    ELEMENT cmp-adaptiveform-fileinput__acceptmessage
 ```

 ## JavaScript Data Attribute Bindings

-Apply a `data-cmp-is="adaptiveFormTextInput"` attribute to the wrapper block to enable initialization of the JavaScript component.
+Apply a `data-cmp-is="adaptiveFormFileInput"` attribute to the wrapper block to enable initialization of the JavaScript component.

 The following attributes can be added to the same element to provide options:

-1. `data-cmp-required-message` - populated with requiredMessage from the component's edit dialog

-A `data-cmp-hook-adaptiveform-fileinput="input"` attribute should be added to the input field or textarea so that the JavaScript is able to target it.
+A `data-cmp-hook-adaptiveform-fileinput="input"` attribute should be added to the input  so that the JavaScript is able to target it.

+Apply a `data-cmp-is="adaptiveFormFileInput"` and `data-cmp-adaptiveformcontainer-path="/content/forms/af/fileinput-test/jcr:content/guideContainer"` attribute to the wrapper block to enable initialization of the JavaScript component.